Most of these vtwm 'themes' were inspired from various screen prints I saw over the years.

 I use the latest vtwm beta.
 It has quite a few bug fixes and nice enhancements.
 Also for a beta it is very stable, I have had no issues with it, so if possible, you should consider upgrading to the beta (git) version.

 Theme 'Rubik' configuration, is built around a root image (here) created by Plasmadesign UK, they create what I think are some cool background images.
-These are conky configuration files for Slackware and FreeBSD.
+These are conky configuration files for Slackware, FreeBSD and OpenBSD.

 Actually I use this vtwm look more than all the following, but once in a while I will use the others.